bpaquet/aerodis/README.md

 # Why

 Redis is a great product, but can be difficult to scale.
-Redis cluster solve some issue, but still use one thread for each server.
+Redis cluster solves some issue, but still use one thread for each server.
-Aerospike is natively distributed and has excellent performance.
+Aerospike is natively distributed, multi-threaded and has excellent performance.

-Aerodis implement some Redis primitives above Aerospike.
+Aerodis implement most of Redis primitives above an Aerospike Cluster.

 Architecture: Application (which use Redis driver) => Aerodis => Aerospike cluster.